wwwil/glb-demo/README.md

 # glb-demo

-This is a demo of a container-native multi-cluster global load balancer, with Cloud Armor polices, for Google Cloud Platform (GCP).
+This is a demo of a container-native multi-cluster global load balancer, with Cloud Armor polices, for Google Cloud Platform (GCP) using Terraform.

-It is designed to accompany [this blog post]().
+It is designed to accompany a post on Jetstack's blog (coming soon).

 **This is a demo only.**
 It should not be used 'as is' in production, or any other shared, long lived, environments.